Weak geodesic rays in the space of K\"ahler potentials and the class E(X,\omega): Abstract

 \section{Abstract}

-Suppose $(X,\omega_0)$ is a compact K\"ahler manifold.
-In the present work we propose a simple construction for weak geodesic rays in the space of K\"ahler metrics that seems to be tied together with properties of the class $\mathcal{E}(X,\omega_0)$.
-As an application of our construction, we prove a characterization of $\mathcal{E}(X,\omega_0)$ in terms of envelopes.
+Suppose $(X,\omega)$ is a compact K\"ahler manifold.
+In the present work we propose a construction for weak geodesic rays in the space of K\"ahler potentials that is tied together with properties of the class $\mathcal{E}(X,\omega)$.
+As an application of our construction, we prove a characterization of $\mathcal{E}(X,\omega)$ in terms of envelopes.

-\section{Introduction and Main Results}
+\section{Introduction and main results}

-Given $(X^n,\omega_0)$, a connected compact K\"ahler manifold, the space of smooth K\"ahler potentials is the set
+Given $(X^n,\omega)$, a connected compact K\"ahler manifold, the space of smooth K\"ahler potentials is the set

 This space has a Fr\'{e}chet manifold structure as an open subset of $C^{\infty}(X)$.
 For $v \in \mathcal{H}$ one can identify $T_v \mathcal{H}$ with $C^{\infty}(X)$.
 As found by Mabuchi, one can define a Riemannian metric on $T_v \mathcal{H}$: